-Sheriff orders return to remote work for staff at downtown Seattle courthouse due to safety concerns
+Amid violence at Seattle courthouse, sheriff orders staff to work remotely

 King County Sheriff Mitzi Johanknecht made the announcement in a letter to staff Tuesday.

-“Effectively immediately, due to the unsafe environment around the courthouse, administration, parking garage and corrections facilities, and concerns from labor unions, we are returning to 100% remote telework for professional staff members who do not routinely interact with the public,” she wrote in the letter obtained by KIRO.
+“Effectively immediately, due to the unsafe environment around the courthouse, administration, parking garage and corrections facilities, and concerns from labor unions, we are returning to 100% remote telework for professional staff members who do not routinely interact with the public,” she wrote in the letter originally obtained by MyNorthwest.com.

 Johanknecht said she will be meeting with other county officials to discuss safety solutions for the courthouse and surrounding area.